Milana435/pxt-arcade/docs/advanced-stream.md

 ---

+* name: Ramping up the difficulty in Falling Bird
+* description: Join Daryl, Joey, Richard, and Shannon as they continue remixing Falling Duck in MakeCode Arcade .
+This stream, we made the game start out easier and get more difficult the longer you play.
+* youTubeId: d1yP5oa8zTU
+* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
+* imageUrl: /static/advanced-stream/d1yP5oa8zTU.jpg

+---

 * name: Spaceship Bugs
 * description: Today Daryl, Richard, and Shannon demonstrated the "tilemaps" extension (https://github.com/microsoft/pxt-tilemaps) which is in beta.
 They explored some of the basics of working with multiple tilemaps, however there were also a number of technical issues with the extension.
 * youTubeId: UBzgFLRHAS8